ParaStation/psmpi/README.md

 confsets for a proper installation!
 Currently, the following confsets are
 provided:
 ```
 none       : Do not configure mpich.
 Prepare only for tar,rpm and srpm build
-default    : like gcc
+default    : Like 'gcc'

 gcc        : Use Gnu compiler (gcc)
+gcc10      : Workaround for using gcc version 10
 intel      : Use intel compiler (icc)
 icc        : Like 'intel'
 pgi        : Portland group compiler (pgcc)
 nvhpc      : Nvidia hpc compiler (nvc)
 psc        : Pathscale compiler (pathcc)
-cellgcc    : ppu-gcc
-cellxlc    : ppuxlc

 devel      : With error checking and debug info (gcc)
 user       : No predefined options